A Visit from Brother Ghost on the Harvest Moon

 - In the second column, explain what they already do know.

-- In the third reason, explain how or why they will feel more fulfilled when they do know more.
+- In the third column, explain how or why they will feel more fulfilled when they do know more.

 Give them 5-10 minutes to brainstorm.